srmadscience/voltdb-nwaysettlement/README.md

 BIGCORP | 1 | PENDING | 2 |  calltime +3ms
  WESHIP | 1 | PENDING | 1 |  calltime +3ms

 The client program calls a Compound Procedure that in turn fires off async requests to the partitions that own each account and waits for responses.
 Note the Effective_Date column - we allow time for all the rows to show up.
-The actual offset depends on you situation.
+The actual offset depends on your situation.
 The  requests don't just blindly insert pending rows.
-They do sanity checking, such as whether ALICE does actually have 103 Euros to spend, and whether BIGCORP and WESHIP are real users that can accept payments.
+They do sanity checking, such as whether ALICE does actually have 3 Euros to spend, and whether BIGCORP and WESHIP are real users that can accept payments.
 If the incoming request for a user doesn't make sense the procedure won't create a transaction record.

-When the client program gets responses from all 3 requests it checks to see if they all claim to have worked.
-If not, we now know we have a problem and can maybe try later with a different transaction_id.
+When the compound proc gets responses from all 3 requests it checks to see if they all claim to have worked and have a status of PENDING.

+If not, the proc deletes the rows and returns control to the client, along with an error message.
+Normally records are pending for < 3ms.

+If we are still good, a special step takes place - the compound proc calls another proc to update Alice's transaction to a status of PAYERDONE.
+This is a single call to a single partition procedure.
+Once this is done we are finished for practical purposes - even if the last step, in which we update the other records to DONE never happens, we have a scheduled tasks that will do it.

+Note that the scheduled task is a multi partition transaction, which means it's sees everything at the same time.
+Normally it has nothing to do, so it doesn't impact performance.

 ![NWay](https://github.com/srmadscience/voltdb-nwaysettlement/blob/main/docs/nway.png "NWay")